18 Quick Ways to Earn an Extra $100

 It’s free to sign up, and once you do, Paribus will scan your email archives for any receipts.

-If it discovers you’ve purchased something from Amazon, Target or one of the other 16 retailers listed on their website, it will track the item’s price and issue you a refund any time there’s a price drop!
+If it discovers you’ve purchased something from Walmart, Target or one of the other 27 retailers listed on their website, it will track the item’s price.
+Once a price drop is detected, Paribus engages with the retailer on your behalf, requesting a refund – automatically!

 Of course, Paribus works best if you shop online a lot.
-But especially on Amazon, where prices can change any minute, it’s worth having Paribus on your side.
 You could earn $100 back in a few months.

 3. Sell Your Food Packaging